-There are just 4 main ingredients for this recipe: potatoes, powdered sugar, chocolate and desiccated coconut.
+There are just 4 main ingredients for this recipe: potatoes, icing sugar, chocolate and desiccated coconut.
 You can also add a little vanilla if you’re feeling fancy!

 I’m also pretty sure they use eggs instead of mashed potato now to enhance the shelf life, so they’re not really the “classic” bars anyway.

-I brought some for my colleagues to taste and they said that the dark chocolate was actually a great contrast to the super sweet center.
+I brought some for my colleagues to taste and they said that the dark chocolate was actually a great contrast to the super sweet centre.